apache/activemq-artemis/README.md

 For details about the modifying the code, building the project, running tests, IDE integration, etc. see our [Hacking Guide](./docs/hacking-guide/en/SUMMARY.md).

+## Documentation

+Our documentation is always in sync with our releases at the [Apache ActiveMQ Artemis](http://activemq.apache.org/artemis/docs.html) website.

+Or you can also look at the current master version on [github](https://github.com/apache/activemq-artemis/blob/master/docs/user-manual/en/SUMMARY.md).

 ## Examples

 To run an example firstly make sure you have run